 At Westminster House, we offer addiction recovery services for young girls and adult women.
 Our team of experts helps clients to overcome their addictions and get their lives back.
-Our primary program is recommended a minimum of 90 days in length.
-For those who need to return to work, please ask us about a condensed program, virtual recovery, and intro to recovery options.
+Our primary program is recommended for a minimum of 90 days in length.
+For those who need to return to work, please ask us about our condensed program, virtual recovery, and intro to recovery options.
 We are one of the best addictions treatment centre in BC and have been offering proven addiction recovery since 1981.